Strategy graphics

 • Work with UCalgary faculty and units to adopt and implement the Community Well-being Strategy.

-#3 Advance Literacy, Skill and Understanding to Support Ourselves and Others
+#3 Advance Knowledge to Support Ourselves and Others

-Increase mental health literacy and skills that support our own well-being and the well-being of the campus community.
+Develop mental health literacy, skills and understanding to support our own well-being and the well-being of the UCalgary community.

-1. Increase mental health literacy for a diverse campus audience.
+1. Increase mental health literacy for a diverse UCalgary audience.

-2. Increase the availability of mental health and well-being trainings available to the campus community.
+2. Increase the availability of mental health and well-being training available to the university community.

-3. Continually listen to campus community members to understand their skill-development needs and facilitate to meet these needs through programs, training and workshops with a particular focus on upstream (i.e., health promotion and prevention) and holistic approaches.
+3. Continually listen to UCalgary community members to understand their skill-development needs and develop programs, training and workshops with a particular focus on upstream (i.e., health promotion and illness prevention) and holistic approaches.

 • Continue to support the implementation of workshops, training and programs offered by Student Wellness Services and Staff Wellness.